Guidelines on Assessing the 'TOTAL' Air Quality Impacts

 2.2 Tier 2 – Secondary contributions

-Within the immediate neighbourhood of the project site, there are usually pollutant emitting activities contributing further to local air quality impacts.
+In the immediate vicinity of the project site, there are often pollutant emitting activities contributing further to local air quality impacts.
 For most local scale projects, any emission sources in an area within 500m of the project site boundary with notable impacts should be identified and included in an air quality assessment to cover the short-range contributions.
-In the exceptional cases where there is one or more significant sources nearby, the study area may have to be extended or alternative estimation approach employed to ensure these impacts are reasonably accounted for.
+In the exceptional cases where there is one or more significant sources nearby, the study area may have to be extended or alternative estimation approach to be employed to ensure these impacts are reasonably accounted for.
+Information of the source characteristics of some Tier 2 emission sources can be found in the Smart Air Modelling Platform (VIA) [LINK] for easy reference.
+The applicability and validity of the data should be reviewed at the time of preparing the assessment.

 2.3 Tier 3 – Background contributions